Postulancy

 Every experience is formational and can contain unanticipated gifts, and while we hope this is especially true for postulancy, we’ve designed it for some key outcomes:

-1. That you’ll better understand your present way of life, plus the rhythm of life into which God is inviting you
+1. That you’ll better understand how particular rhythms and commitments help nurture the love of God in you, helping you notice the shape of life into which God is inviting you.

-2. That you’ll get a better sense of our community, our way of life and our shared mission
+2. That you’ll get a better sense of our way of life and our shared mission for the Church and in the world.

-4. That you’ll have discerned how you’re being invited to move forward, whether that’s continuing your formation in the Order as a novice or just implementing new practices in your life.
+3. That you’ll have discerned how you’re being invited to move forward, whether continuing your formation in the Order as a novice or just implementing new practices in your life.

 How to get started